 - Develop critical thinking about shortcomings of the state of the art in image processing

-There will be weekly homework assignments due every Monday before the class.
+We will have weekly homework assignments.
 They will involve either problem solving or mini-project programming assignments.
-The mini projects must be implemented using Matlab and its very convenient Image Processing Toolbox.
+The mini projects must be implemented using Matlab and its Image Processing Toolbox.
 Graduate students will be given a larger amount of homework assignments than undergraduate students.
 Homework handed in late will not be accepted without prior approval.
 While homework assignments may be discussed outside the classroom, they all must be performed independently by each student.
 Violation of this rule will be considered a form of cheating.

 Class participation based on the readings and lectures will be expected of all the students.